 - less fat / less cholesterol / compared to corn-fed beef

-- no antibiotics / no hormones (hormones are NOT allowed in any chicken)
+- no antibiotics ever/ no hormones (hormones are NOT allowed in any chicken)

-- organic / free range / vegetarian fed
+- Organic / free range / cage-free / vegetarian fed

 BEANS & RICE: